PortSwigger/multi-totp-authenticator/README.md

 - Insert TOTP codes into message editors from the right-click (context) menu
 - Name each TOTP to distinguish them

-## Installation
+## Building
 1. Download the source code
 2. Build the extension using `./gradlew build` (Mac & Linux) or `.\gradlew.bat build` (Windows)

+## Installation
+1. Download TOTP.jar from the [latest release](https://github.com/StephenSantilli/TOTP/releases/latest) or [build it yourself](#building)
-3. Launch Burp Suite and navigate to the "Extensions" tab
+2. Launch Burp Suite and navigate to the "Extensions" tab
-4. Click "Add"
+3. Click "Add"
-5. Set "Extension type" to `Java`
+4. Set "Extension type" to `Java`
-6. Select the Jar file you built in Step 2 (It will be in `./build/libs/TOTP.jar`)
+5. Select the Jar file you built in Step 2 (It will be in `./build/libs/TOTP.jar`)
-7. Click "Next" to load the extension
+6. Click "Next" to load the extension

 For more information, see [Installing extensions manually](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/installing/manual-install) from PortSwigger.